Avocado hollandaise is an incredible, lemony, creamy stand-in for the real thing.

 If you’ve ever made hollandaise sauce – even the much-easier-than-the-traditional version in the blender – you probably know it’s a bit tricky to do right.
 Which is only one of several reasons why I’m obsessed with making avocado hollandaise sauce instead.

-Interested in my other reasons?
+Interested in my other reasons for being obsessed with this hollandaise sauce alternative?
 Here goes:

 - Stating the obvious, but it’s made with avocado, an incredible-tasting, healthy fat.

 - It only takes a handful of simple ingredients.

 - It whips up in 3 minutes flat.

 - Well, it’s delicious!

 Are you ready to make avocado hollandaise?
 Well then, let’s do this thing!

 One medium-ish ripe avocado.
 How can you tell it’s ripe?
 Press it and if the pressure feels the same as when you press your finger to the meaty part of the palm of your hand, it should be just about right.
 (I got that tip from Gaby of What’s Gaby Cooking – arguably the avocado queen – back in the Snapchat days.
 Is Snapchat passé enough to be able to say that now?!
 Anyway, I find that to be a pretty fail-proof method.)